roshangokul/react-web/README.md

-Need to fix so it works on mobile devices.
+Need to add responsiveness to css elements so it works on mobile devices.
 Add more to contact screen.